 5. CHARGING DEVICES

-Come prepared to charge your devices – Bring an adaptor for the 3-pin UK outlets.
+Come prepared to charge your devices – Bring an adapter for the 3-pin UK outlets.
 The voltage is around 230V in the UK.

-6. Another unique feature to the UK is the possible need to flip the switch on for an outlet to work.
-This isn’t like a light switch on the wall, the switch is literally on the electrical outlet.
+Another unique feature to the UK is the possible need to flip the switch on for an outlet to work.
+This isn’t like a light switch on the wall, the switch is actually on the electrical outlet.

 For emergency, dial 999.